Type 1 Diabetes

 What is type 1 diabetes?

 Type 1 diabetes used to be called juvenile diabetes or insulin-dependent diabetes.
-This reflected the fact that it is common in children and requires insulin treatment.
+This reflected the fact that it is common to diagnose it in the childhood years and requires insulin treatment.
 However, those names aren’t entirely accurate because adults can get type 1 diabetes and people with type 2 diabetes can depend on insulin as well.
 Today, doctors recognize the two main types of diabetes—type 1 vs. type 2 diabetes—by how they develop.

 Type 1 diabetes is the result of beta cell destruction in the pancreas.
 Beta cells make insulin, the hormone your cells need to turn sugar from food into energy.
 Without insulin, your body can’t use sugar for fuel.
 Instead, the sugar remains in the bloodstream causing high blood sugar, or hyperglycemia.
 Type 2 diabetes stems from a problem with normal insulin signaling that ultimately leads to insulin resistance.

 The three main symptoms of hyperglycemia are excessive hunger, thirst and urination.
+They tend to develop suddenly.
 Seek prompt medical attention if you have these symptoms or notice them in your child.

 What are the symptoms of type 1 diabetes?